-This program is a combined early acceptance program for academically competitive, Texas high school seniors who will be attending Texas Tech University as undergraduate students and desire entrance to the TTUHSC SOM.
+This program is a combined early acceptance program for academically competitive, Texas high school seniors who will be attending Texas Tech University as undergraduate students in the TTU Honors College and desire entrance to the TTUHSC SOM.
 Students accepted into this program will have the MCAT requirement waived and are guaranteed a position in the medical school class, once the undergraduate program has been completed, provided they have maintained the required GPA and volunteering/medical experiences, and have not violated the code of academic or professional conduct.
 The undergraduate experience must include a minimum of six long semesters.
 This program is NOT an accelerated degree program, nor is it a combined degree program, nor is it a joint degree program.
-The student must first be accepted to Texas Tech University.
+The student must first be accepted to Texas Tech University and the Texas Tech University Honors College.
 If accepted, the prospective student will be notified of his/her qualification for the UMSI program by the undergraduate admissions office.
 If qualified at that point, the prospective student will be interviewed by TTUHSC SOM in the spring of their senior year in high school.
 If determined to be qualified, the student will be accepted by the medical school.
-For more details on the application period, process, and the application itself, please refer to the website below:
+For more details on the application period, process, and the application itself, please refer to the website: